Lumi-supercomputer/LUMI-training-materials/docs/4day-20241028/notes_2_07_LUMI_Software_Stacks.md

 installed software, you'll have to make sure that after reloading the LUMI module in your job script you explicitly load the partition/L module.

 !!!
-Note "Supported stacks"
+Note "Supported stacks after the August 2024 system update"
-    Since 24.03 is the only version of the Cray Programming Environment currently fully supported by HPE on LUMI, as it is the only version which is from the ground up built for ROCm/6.0, SUSE Enterprise 15 SP5, and the current version of the SlingShot hardware, it is also the only fully supported version of the LUMI software stacks.
+    Since 24.03 is the only version of the Cray Programming Environment currently fully supported by HPE on LUMI, as it is the only version which is from the ground up built for ROCm/6.0, SUSE Enterprise 15 SP5, and the current version of the SlingShot software, it is also the only fully supported version of the LUMI software stacks.

     The 23.12 and 23.09 version function reasonably well, but keep in mind that 23.09 was originally